yanreit/portfolio/README.md

 # Data Analyst
-#### Technical Skills: Python, SQL, Power BI, Excel, MySQL, Regression, Clustering
+#### Technical Skills: Python, SQL, Tableau, Power BI, Excel, MySQL, Regression, Clustering

+I am a dedicated and results-driven Data Analyst with a passion for translating complex data into actionable insights.

+Throughout my career, I have leveraged advanced analytical techniques and programming skills in Python, SQL, and Tableau to deliver impactful solutions that drive business growth.
+My expertise lies in data visualization and statistical analysis, allowing me to uncover trends, patterns, and correlations that inform strategic decisions.

+My approach combines a keen attention to detail with a commitment to delivering insights that drive operational efficiencies and revenue optimization.

+Outside of work, I am passionate about Machine Learning and AI.
+I continuously seek to expand my knowledge through various data analytical courses.

 ### Education
 #### Islamic Jurisprudence and Foundations, Bachelor's Degree